logo

 Introducing the Indian Golden Oriole, A Dazzlingly Yellow Bird With A Beautiful Black Accent Which Looks Like Eyeliner

-The Indian golden oriole (scientific name Oriolus kundoo) is a type of oriole that has the same features as the Eurasian golden oriole.
-However, you'll notice that there are more yellows on its tail.
+The Indian golden oriole (scientific name Oriolus kundoo) is a type of oriole that shares features with the Eurasian golden oriole.
+However, you'll notice that there is more yellow on its tail.

 [ADVERTISEMENT]

-This bird has a tough bill, a long tail, and long winds.
-The male Indian golden oriole features an intense yellow plumage that covers the majority of its body and has black tails and black wings.
+This bird has a strong bill, a long tail, and long wings.
+The male Indian golden oriole displays intense yellow plumage that covers the majority of its body, complemented by black tails and black wings.

 [ADVERTISEMENT]

-It also has an accent in a form of a black stripe (it looks like an eyeliner) that goes across and at the back of his eyes.
-A female Indian golden oriole on the other hand has a sap green color at the top part and dull dark-hued streaks at the bottom.
+It also has a distinctive black stripe (which resembles eyeliner) that runs across and behind its eyes.
+In contrast, the female Indian golden oriole has a sap green color on the upper part and dull dark-hued streaks on the lower part.

-These species can be found in Central Asia and the Indian subcontinent.
-It has a wide range of habitats.
+This species can be found in Central Asia and the Indian subcontinent, inhabiting a wide range of environments.

 These include woodlands, parks, plantations, orchards, open country with dispersed trees, open deciduous forests, mangroves, and forest edges.
-They look for food atop trees, eating insects and fruits and they can also hunt for flying insects.
+They search for food atop trees, consuming insects and fruits, and they can also hunt for flying insects.

-Today we're appreciating this bright yellow creature.
-Let's take a look at the picture of this species.
+Today, we appreciate this bright yellow creature.
+Let's take a look at a picture of this species.

 Instagram/beyourownbirder